The slope and scatter of the star forming main sequence at z~5 : reconciling observations with simulations: Data

 The identification of galaxies in the NIRCam grism data has been performed using two independent and complementary approaches: \texttt{grizli} \footnote{\href{}{https://github.com/gbrammer/grizli}} and \textit{Allegro} (Kramarenko et al., in prep.).
 For both approaches, to facilitate the search for emission lines, a median filter (71 pixels wide with a central hole of 10 pixels) has been run on the grism images to remove continuum \footnote{Note that this removes both continuum from contaminators as well as from sources themselves.}.
-The key difference between \texttt{grizli} and \textit{Allegro} is that the former approach searches for spectroscopic-$z$ solutions around photometric-$z$ priors in optimally extracted 1D spectra, while the latter detects emission lines in 2D spectra and identifies fiducial lines and redshifts \citepalias[more details of both methods can be found in ][]{Naidu+2024_alt}.
-Both approaches were combined to produce the full ALT catalog.
+The key difference between \texttt{grizli} and \textit{Allegro} is that the former approach searches for spectroscopic-$z$ solutions around photometric-$z$ priors in optimally extracted 1D spectra, while the latter detects emission lines in 2D spectra and identifies fiducial lines and redshifts.
+We visually inspected galaxies with conflicting redshift solutions from \texttt{grizli} and \textit{Allegro}.
+The full ALT line-emitter catalog was created combining both approaches and implementing insights obtained through one method to inform the other \citepalias[more details can be found in ][]{Naidu+2024_alt}.
 The ALT DR1 catalog with source coordinates and spectroscopic redshifts is publicly available\footnote{\href{}{https://zenodo.org/records/13871850}}.
 Note that the sensitivity of grism data depends on the wavelength and the position of the source in the field of view.
 For $\lambda = 3.15-3.95 \; \mu$m the typical 5$\sigma$ sensitivity ranges from $6-20 \times 10^{-19}$ erg s$^{-1}$ cm$^{-2}$.
 Thereby, the emission-line detection threshold varies with redshift as well.